openshift/cluster-bootstrap/Documentation/development.md

 Then build:

 ```
+make clean
-make clean all
+make all
 ```

 ## Local Development Environments

-To easily launch local vagrant development clusters:
+To easily launch local, single-node vagrant development clusters:

 ```
-# Launch a single-node cluster
+make clean-vm-single
 make run-single
 ```

+You can also launch a multi-node cluster:

 ```
-# Launch a multi-node cluster
+make clean-vm-multi
 make run-multi
 ```